adutchak/weissbeerger/README.md

    **./jenkins-jobs** folder contains Job's configuration data as requested in the task.

 2. To build **weissbeerger-web** application as requested in the exercise (assuming we'll be relying on local docker images cache, without push\pull proccess involved) - use pipeline named **"Weissbeerger web app"**.

+   Application source code is located in [here](docker-images/weissbeerger-web/web)

+   Nginx Dockerfile and config for the application is located [here](docker-images/weissbeerger-web)

    Each time you're triggering the job, the image will be built & tagged with current build number (i.e. weissbeerger-web:v1, weissbeerger-web:v2 etc.).